-Revenues by reporting segment are presented in note 18 of our condensed consolidated financial statements, using the revenue captions reflected in our consolidated statements of operations.
-We believe that the disaggregation of our revenues from contracts to customers as reflected above, coupled with further discussion below and the reporting segment in note 18, depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by economic factors.
+Revenues by reporting segment are presented in Note 18, using the revenue captions reflected in our consolidated statements of operations.
+We believe that the disaggregation of our revenues from contracts to customers as reflected above, coupled with further discussion below and the reporting segment in Note 18, depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by economic factors.